 - 2 recent passport sized photographs.
 These must meet the Home Office's strict guidance;

 - The visa fee, which is non-refundable, and must normally be paid in the currency of the country where you are applying;

 - A CAS statement from Cardiff University.You can request a CAS statement through SIMS.
 Log in using your username and password and select 'request CAS statement' option.
 If you need further assistance contact Registry.
 Allow 5 working days to receive the CAS statement email.
 This will be sent to the email address held on SIMS.
 Print this email and submit with your application.

 - All qualifications listed on your CAS statement (if applicable)- this will be the academic and English qualifications that the University assessed when it accepted you for your course;

 - Proof you have enough money to meet the maintenance requirements.
 See our Guide to extending your student visa for full details about what documentation you will need to provide;

 - Your biometric details, which you will have to provide in person.
 This will involve scans of all 10 fingers and a full-face digital photograph.
 The whole procedure should take no more than 5 minutes.
 Your visa application will not be processed until you have met this requirement.

 - Academic Technology Approval Scheme (ATAS) Certificate (if applicable);

-- Translations of any documents that are not in English.
-These must meet the strict UKBA requirements which are outlined in our "Guide to extending your student visa" (page 6) which can be obtained in hard copy from the Student Support Centre (50 Park Place).
+- Translations of any documents that are not in English which meet the strict Home Office requirements outlined in our Guide to extending your student visa .

 - your name and date of birth are correct;